 what is basal insulin secretion?

-- basal levels of insulin are secreted continuously to control metabolism
+- it is insulin secreted at low levels during fasting - basal levels of insulin are secreted continuously to control metabolism

 What three things happen when there is no insulin?